 All other purchases earn 1 Ultimate Reward point per dollar.

 The Strengths of Each Family

 Each family of Ultimate Rewards earning cards has very different strengths, so I strategically have one card from each family to fully maximize their advantages.

-To maximize the strengths of each family at the lowest cost, I recommend this combination of cards: the Freedom, Sapphire Preferred, and Ink Cash (coming soon – right now I have the Ink Plus).
+To maximize the strengths of each family at the lowest cost, I recommend this combination of cards: the Chase Freedom, Chase Sapphire Preferred, and Chase Ink Cash.

 If you hold all three, you’d have the following category bonuses: